 You can decrease your risk of CVI by eating healthy (avoiding foods high in sugar and carbohydrates), maintaining a healthy body weight, exercising, avoiding sitting and standing for long periods of time, and avoiding smoking.

-How to Stop the Sores from Coming Back
+How to Stop Leg Sores from Coming Back

 After a leg ulcer has developed, treatment to heal the sore can take several weeks.
 But once your leg ulcer is healed, it doesn’t mean your problems are over.
 The only effective way to prevent future leg ulcers is to treat the cause.
 If that underlying cause is varicose veins, there is hope.
 There are many non-invasive treatments available today for varicose veins – and they’re covered by most insurance companies.
-Click here to view the before and after gallery.
+View the before and after gallery.
 You can find leg ulcer images in the “Severe Case Gallery.”

 Long gone are the surgically intense vein-stripping procedures.
 Today, varicose veins are effectively treated using Endovenous Laser Ablation (EVLA) or sclerotherapy.
 EVLA is an advanced technique that uses a laser to dissolve problem veins, and Dr. Gilvydis is among the most experienced EVLA physician in the Midwest.
 Sclerotherapy uses a series of small injections to close bad veins, including smaller varicose veins and spider veins.
 Both are non-invasive, allowing most patients to return to normal activities the same or the next day.

 Are you ready to put an end to wound care clinic visits, compression socks, and pain medication?
 If you have leg ulcers due to varicose veins or CVI, we can help.
 Contact Gilvydis Vein Clinic to schedule a consultation.